10 wise entrepreneurship lessons from being an entrepreneur

-Wise lesson # 3: First good than fast and then lots
+Wise lesson # 3: First good, then fast, and then lots

 This third lesson of my 10 entrepreneurship lessons is about building a foundation.
 In short, about planning and organizing.
 A bitter necessity if you want to make it a real company.
 Because if you keep making mistakes, you’ll easily get burned out.
 Of course, mass is money, but without a sound basis – read: proven processes – mass becomes a mess.

 Hence, this lesson is actually very simple.
 Make sure that what you do is right first.
-Please test it out in small steps and small quantities.
+Please test it out in small steps and in small quantities.
 If that all works well, you can start to think bigger and faster.
 But, again, test, test, test.
-Only after that, you can start focusing on the rest.
+Only after that can you start focusing on the rest.